Tuesday 28 May 1940

 |German bomber He-111 H-5.
 It was shot down by ground fire on 28 May 1940 in the valley of Mount Korsbakken in the area of Narvik.
 The aircraft belonged to 2./Kampfgruppe 100.
 Of the crew, two perish, two are captured.|

 Exhausted by an uninterrupted struggle against an enemy very much superior in numbers and material, we have been forced to surrender.
 History will relate that the Army did its duty to the full.
 Our Honour is safe.The Belgians had fought hard, losing 7,550 men killed and 15,850 men wounded.
-A few scattered units continue fighting for a while, at least until the they receive news of the surrender at 18:00.
+A few scattered units continue fighting for a while, at least until they receive news of the surrender at 18:00.
 This decision comes as a surprise both to the Allies and to Leopold's own government.

-The Belgian surrender raises an immediate problem for the BEF.
+The Belgian capitulation raises an immediate problem for the BEF.
 The Belgian Army had been holding a 20-mile section of the front on the left flank of the Dunkirk beachhead, from Ypres to Dixmude.
 Fortunately for the British, though, they literally have hundreds of thousands of fully equipped men in the pocket.
-Everybody knows the stakes, and ad hoc British formations (including some armoured cars of the 12th Lancers) waiting for evacuation establish a new line in the Nieuport area against the German 256th Division of the German 18th Army.
+Everybody knows the stakes, and ad hoc British formations (including some armored cars of the 12th Lancers) waiting for evacuation establish a new line in the Nieuport area against the German 256th Division of the German 18th Army.
 The Wehrmacht occupies Bruges, Zeebrugge, and Ostend.

 The French 4th Armoured Division under Brigadier General De Gaulle attacks Abbeville, capturing some German outposts and reaching the Somme.
 However, they fail to take Abbeville or St. Valery.
 The French armour makes some initial progress, then falls back.
 The French infantry occupies about half the distance into the bridgehead, but there is massive confusion on both sides as to what is going on.
 The French take 200 prisoners and appear to be breaking through, but De Gaulle breaks off the attack so that he can regroup his panzers and try another full-scale assault on the 29th.